Manifold Optimization for High Accuracy Spatial Location Estimation Using Ultrasound Waves: Results

-\fref{cumm} shows the cumulative error in the estimated location under two different SNR scenarios {using an improved initialization under running time threshold}.
-The proposed algorithm outperforms the bechmark algorithms. {In the $0$ dB SNR, more than $90$ \% of the location estimates are in less than $22 \text{ mm}$ RMSE for the proposed Riemannian algorithm.
-On the contrary, less than $90$ \% of the location estimates are in less than $25 $ mm, $28 $ mm, and $25 $ mm RMSE for the IPM, Active-set method and SQP method, respectively.} In the $20$ dB SNR, more than $90$ \% of the location estimates are in less than $2.04 \text{ mm}$ RMSE for the proposed Riemannian algorithm.
-In contrast to the proposed algorithm, less than $90$ \% of the location estimates are in less than $2.12 $ mm, $2.55 $ mm, and $2.25 $ mm RMSE for the IPM, Active-set method and SQP method, respectively.
+\fref{cumm} shows the cumulative error in the estimated location under two different SNR scenarios {using an improved initialization under a running time threshold}.
+The proposed algorithm outperforms the benchmark algorithms. {In the $0$ dB SNR, more than $90$ \% of the location estimates for the proposed Riemannian algorithm are in less than {$24 \text{ mm}$} RMSE.
+On the contrary, less than $90$ \% of the location estimates for the IPM, Active-set method and SQP method, respectively, are in less than {$27 $ mm, $27 $ mm, and $30 $ mm} RMSE.} In the $20$ dB SNR, over $90$ \% of the location estimates for the proposed Riemannian algorithm are in less than {$2.3 \text{ mm}$} RMSE.
+In contrast to the proposed algorithm, less than $90$ \% of the location estimates for the IPM, Active-set method and SQP method, respectively, are in less than {$2.6$ mm, $3.1 $ mm, and $2.7 $ mm} RMSE.